dheerajkumar47/Time-Series-Anomaly-Detection/README.md

 ---

 ## 🧠 Overview
 This project is a **Streamlit-based AI system** designed to **detect anomalies in time-series datasets** using **Prophet (forecasting)** and **Isolation Forest (machine learning)**.

 It offers an **intuitive, no-code web dashboard** where users can:
-- Upload or generate data,
+- Upload or generate data
-- Apply multiple models,
+- Apply multiple models
-- Visualize anomalies in real time,
+- Visualize anomalies in real time
-- Compare performance metrics, and
+- Compare performance metrics
-- Export detailed analysis results.
+- Export detailed analysis results

-The system is ideal for **researchers, students, and engineers** working in areas like **finance, IoT, network security, and predictive analytics**.
+Ideal for **researchers, students, and engineers** working in **finance, IoT, cybersecurity, or predictive analytics**.

 ---

 ## 🎯 Motivation
 Every dataset tells a story — but sometimes, the anomalies are the most important parts.

 From **financial frauds** and **server failures** to **sensor faults** and **health monitoring**, anomalies can reveal early signs of problems.